andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

 The **Consumer Options** flow enables you to provide real-time delivery choices - including delivery date, time, and carrier brand - to your customer at point of purchase.
-After the customer has chosen their preferred option, you can use PRO to create a consignment based on their details, and allocate that consignment to a carrier service based on the customers choice.
+After the customer has chosen their preferred option, PRO can create a consignment based on their details, and allocate that consignment to a carrier service based on the customers choice.

 The **Consumer Options** flow is most useful to your business if: